We’re thrilled to announce our first Lead LA cohort!

 Rosario Rico serves as the Associate Program Director for The Los Angeles Trust for Children’s Health, a non-profit organization that supports and advances Los Angeles Unified School District (LAUSD)’s Wellness Initiatives.
 Ms. Rico oversees program staff and provides guidance on program development for the school-based health centers.
 As an LAUSD graduate from South Los Angeles, she provides a unique perspective on the needs of LAUSD students and families.
 Ms. Rico has been working in school-based health centers since she was 16 serving in different capacities, ranging from a peer counselor to managing a Wellness Center and its programs.
 Passionate about adolescent health and her community, Ms. Rico has dedicated her personal life and professional career to closing the health disparities gap, especially in her native hometown of South Los Angeles.
 Ms. Rico is a community advocate to the core and hopes to utilize skills learned from Coro Lead LA to impact local policy.

-Vanessa Schnaidt is the Group Account Director at Cause Communications, the first nonprofit to focus exclusively on communications effectiveness in the social sector.
+Vanessa Schnaidt is the Vice President at Cause Communications, the first nonprofit to focus exclusively on communications effectiveness in the social sector.
 Vanessa oversees projects within the organization’s consulting practice, and leads the ongoing development of the organization’s capacity building tools and training programs.
 Vanessa has been helping causes leverage strategic communications to achieve their missions for 15 years, serving in leadership roles at a variety of national nonprofits, grantmaking public charities, foundations, and agencies.
 She also serves on the national Board of Directors at the Dr. Susan Love Research Foundation.
 Vanessa graduated summa cum laude from Scripps College with degrees in Gender & Women’s Studies and Art, and earned a Masters of Professional Studies in Arts & Cultural Management from Pratt Institute.
 Vanessa believes that solving our communities’ most intractable problems will require unexpected partnerships, and she is excited to collaborate across sectors through Coro Lead LA.

 Heath C. Seltzer